MicrosoftDocs/windows-itpro-docs/windows/client-management/manage-device-installation-with-group-policy.md

 ### Testing the scenario

-You should not be able to install any USB thumb-drive, except the one you authorized for usage
+You shouldn't be able to install any USB thumb-drive, except the one you authorized for usage